Joseph Lister: Marriage

-On their honeymoon, the couple spent a month at Upton and the Lake District, followed by three months on a tour of the leading medical institutes in France, Germany, Switzerland, and Italy.
-The couple returned in October 1856.
-By this time, Agnes was enamoured of medical research and became Lister's partner in the laboratory for the rest of her life.
+The couple spent a month at Upton and the Lake District, followed by a three-month tour of the leading medical institutes in France, Germany, Switzerland, and Italy.
+They returned in October 1856.
+By this time, Agnes was enamoured with medical research and became Lister's partner in the laboratory for the rest of her life.
 When they returned to Edinburgh, the couple moved into a rented house at 11 Rutland Street in Edinburgh.
-The house was situated over three floors with a study on the first floor, that was converting into a consulting room for patients and a room with hot and cold taps on the second floor that became his laboratory.
+The house was situated over three floors with a study on the first floor, that was converted into a consulting room for patients and a room with hot and cold taps on the second floor that became his laboratory.
 The Scottish surgeon Watson Cheyne, who was almost a surrogate son to Lister, stated after his death that Agnes had entered into her work wholeheartedly, had been his only secretary, and that they discussed his work on an almost equal footing.